spinnaker/pipeline-templates/netflix/spinnaker/README.md

 # netflix spinnaker templates

 Spinnaker is a centrally run product at Netflix, which we deploy continuously as development happens.
-These are templates that closely mimic the ones our team uses to deploy the Spinnaker services.
+These are templates that similar to the ones our team uses to deploy Spinnaker itself.
 Our clouddriver deployment pipelines are different enough from the other services that it is not represented here.

-Internally, we manage our own Redis instances rather than use ElastiCache.
-Since this is an implementation detail of our deployment which depends on Netflix-only infrastructure features, so we're not including these pipelines.

 You'll find 4 different templates: